glowieframework/glowie-website/documentation/v1.0/forms-and-data/session.md

 Usually, the session data is stored until the user closes the web browser.
 For storing data locally for longer times, use [Cookies](docs/##VERSION##/forms-and-data/cookies).

-Session data in Glowie can be managed using `Glowie\Core\Session` class.
-You don't need to instantiate this class in a controller or middleware, simply use `$this->session` property.
+Session data in Glowie can be managed using `Glowie\Core\Http\Session` class.
+You don't need to instantiate this class in a controller or middleware to work with it, simply use `$this->session` property to directly access the `Session` object.

 **Note:** Session data persists through all instances for the whole application.